Recipients of the Academic Research Grant

 Librarian’s Perception of Romance Readers & Romance Novels

 The Romance Writers of America's (RWA) 2004 Statistical Report reports that only 14% of romance novels were obtained in libraries (p.
 6).
 Public libraries pride themselves on being places where patrons can find entertainment as well as information, and where they can find stories of all kinds.
 The RWA statistic, however, suggests that public libraries are not effective purveyors of romance reading.
-Why aren't more romance readers finding their books in public libraries?
-Two potential causes stand out: either public libraries are not making romance novels available, or public librarians are not making romance readers comfortable enough to borrow romance novels.
-To learn more about why readers are not using public libraries for romance fiction, we propose a nationwide, mixed-methods study of libraries' provision of romance fiction and librarians' attitudes toward romance fiction and romance readers.
-The broader issue of why romance readers do not use public libraries will be addressed through two narrower questions: (1) What is the current availability of romance fiction in public libraries?
-(2) What are the attitudes of librarians and library staff toward romance fiction and romance readers?
+To learn more about why readers are not using public libraries for romance fiction, they proposed a nationwide, mixed-methods study of libraries' provision of romance fiction and librarians' attitudes toward romance fiction and romance readers.
 This project has the potential to have a significant effect on public library services to romance readers nationwide.
 Results from this survey will raise librarian's awareness of intentional or perceived bias against romance readers.
 It will help librarians plan romance-friendly programs and activities, create communities of romance readers, and develop an understanding of a large group of readers who are not, by all accounts, receiving optimum library services at the current time.

 Eric Selinger, DePaul University

 Teach Me Tonight: The Art of Reading Romance Fiction, One Book at a Time